Creating and Running a VitePress Project with ServBay

 5

-During development, you typically use VitePress’s built-in dev server, which supports hot-reloading for quick previews.
-With ServBay’s reverse proxy capability, you can access this dev server through a custom domain and enjoy SSL encryption.
+During development, it’s common to use VitePress’s built-in dev server for hot reloading and instant preview.
+With ServBay’s reverse proxy, you can access your dev server using a custom domain and enjoy SSL encryption.

 /Applications/ServBay/www/servbay-vitepress-app